-Provide assistance to install 52,800 feet of fence; 20 new alternative clean water source developments and 5 portable shade structures for pastures.
+Project personnel will provide technical and financial assistance to install 13,200 feet of fence; 20 new alternative clean water source developments and 5 portable shade structures for pastures.
 Grazing management systems along with 20 water developments and portable shade structures will be implemented to enhance riparian area programs.
 Portable shade structures will be piloted to reduce time spent by livestock cooling off in streams by providing an alternative location to rest in the shade.
 These structures will have the ability to be moved around to limit localized pasture damage from repeated use on the same spot during the heat of the day.
 Due to limited or no shade in grass dominated pastures with temperatures often reaching 90 degrees and higher during summer months, these structures may inadvertently reduce direct loading of E-coli and TSS to the watershed.

-Products: Implement 52,800 linear feet of Fence, 20 new water developments and 5 portable shade structures.
-BMPs installed will be funded by the landowner/operator, USDA conservation programs (EQIP, RCPP) and by project funded water quality programs (319, SRF-NPS).
+Products: Implement 13,200 linear feet of Fence, 20 new water developments and 5 portable shade structures.

+BMPs installed will be funded by the landowner/operator, USDA conservation programs (EQIP,

+RCPP) and by project funded water quality programs (319, SRF-NPS).

+Milestones: Fencing -13,200 linear feet.

-Milestones:Fencing - 52,800 linear feet.Water Developments - 20 new alternative water source developments.
-Portable Shade Structures - 5 structures.
+Water Developments - 20 new alternative water source developments.

+Portable Shade Structures -5 structures.

-FY20 319 Funding: \$ 24,000
+Total Cost: \$277,800 FY20 319 Funding: \$ 67,000

-FY23 319 Funding: \$ 16,000

-SRF Funding: \$ 127,750
+Future 319 Funding: \$ 28,000 SRF Funding: \$ 113,350

-East Dakota Water Development District Minnehaha Conservation District Conservation District Partners USDA/NRCS Design and Technical Assistance:
+East Dakota Water Development District Minnehaha Conservation District Conservation District Partners USDA/NRCS

-Project Coordinator Private Consultants USDA/NRCS Task 5: Urban BMPs.
-Improve urban runoff conditions along the Big Sioux River and its tributaries within the City of Sioux Falls and install a storm water bioreactor on one demonstration site and 2 storm water infiltration basins.
+Project Coordinator Private Consultants USDA/NRCS

+Task 5: Urban BMPs.
+Improve urban runoff conditions along the Big Sioux River and its tributaries within the City of Sioux Falls and install storm water detention filters.
 Riparian area improvements may include modification of drainage around municipalities that outlet into storm water drains along the Big Sioux River.
 A change in management of urban riparian areas may be realized with the improvements that will improve filtration of runoff.
-A demonstration Bioreactor will be installed to provide filtration of storm water before it enters the storm drainage system to reduce phosphorus, nitrates, E-coli, and sediment.
+Storm water detention/retention filters will be installed to provide filtration of storm water before it enters the storm drainage system to reduce phosphorus, nitrates, E-coli and sediment.
 This BMP could provide protection of runoff from urban settings and serve as a visual reminder of the need to improve rainwater runoff from urban situations.